needleworm/img_crop_from_PDF/README.md

 # img_crop_from_PDF
 Image crop from PDF.
-All visible comments or drawing markups are extracted too.
+All visible comments or drawing markups over image area are extracted too.

 ## Dependnecy